 - Complete your high school level or college level foreign language requirement prior to arriving at UCF.

-- After being accepted at UCF, students are required to successfully complete the UCF, COHPA and Criminal Justice online orientations.
+- After being accepted at UCF, students are required to successfully complete the UCF, CCIE and Criminal Justice online orientations.
 Students may not enroll in classes until this has been accomplished.

 - The earlier you make application, the better your selection of Criminal Justice courses for your first term.